Shahriar-Kariman/CS3873_Assignment_2/CS3873_Assignment_2.md

 The file requested is `index.html` which is an html file.

-## Question 3 - Elapsed Time for Web Page Retrival
+## Question 3 - Elapsed Time for Web Page Retrieval

 ### Part A - Non-Persistent & Non-Parallel HTTP